Photos courtesy of BIO - Bedford Institute of Oceanography

 The importance of environmental changes for fish stock development has been recognized by ICNAF and NAFO for over half a century and in the early-nineties Scientific Council established a Standing Committee on Fisheries Environment (STACFEN) and started publishing its findings together with the scientific advice to Commission.

 STACFEN publishes documents and meeting reports that are included in the Scientific Council Meeting Reports.
-One important publication resulting from the work of STACFEN is the electronic Ocean Climate Summary Report.

 The Ecosystem Approach: In 2007 Scientific Council established a Study Group on the Ecosystem Approach.
 This group first met in the spring of 2008.
 This group became the Scientific Council Working Group on the Ecosystem Approach to Fisheries Management (WG-EAFM), which met annually to provide guidance to Scientific Council on specific ecosystem-related issues and requests from the Fisheries Commission.
 This group also operates within a set of long-term Themes and Terms of Reference that are being systematically addressed by the group into the future.
 These build on the "Roadmap for Developing an Ecosystem Approach to Fisheries for NAFO" (Roadmap to EAF).
 In 2013 this working group changed its name to the Working Group on Ecosystem Science and Assessment (WG-ESA).